redhat-openstack/ansible-nfv/docs/configuration/lab_dell_servers.md

 **Note!** - Some operations will reboot your servers without prompt.

 * Install dependencies
-    * Install all the needed dependencies on the Ansible host
+    * Install all needed dependencies on the Ansible host (Note: Currently iDRAC module is shiiped with this repo)
 * Query
     * Query iDRAC for hardware and software information
 * Power Action